jojibab/Week2-CloupOps-aws-three-tier-web-architecture-workshop/README.md

 ## 🖥️ ️Installation of backend

-Now we need to create .env file that holds all the configuration details of the backend. you should be in app-tier directory cd application-code/app-tier
+Now we need to modify the DbConfig.js file that holds all the configuration details of the database.
+It should be in the app-tier directory.

+     cd application-code/app-tier
      vim DbConfig.js
 Add below content, Replace the values in string with your RDS credentials

     DB_HOST='localhost or RDS_URL'